-I tried to make the paratha in the similar manner but since I did not have such a big pan for frying, I had to quit this method.
-Instead I made the paratha on the kitchen counter and roasted it on the big non stick griddle that I have.
+I tried to make the paratha in a similar manner but since I did not have such a big pan for frying, I had to quit this method.
+Instead, I made the paratha on the kitchen counter and roasted it on the big non-stick griddle that I have.
 The paratha was larger than the griddle and it sure was a job making it.
 It is at this time that I missed my restaurant where I had such big pots and pans.

 Hyderabad, Mumbai, Delhi are really popular for this street food, but I read that Meerut and Aligarh are the places where the Paratha Halwa originated.
-Wherever it originated, we definitely have a very delicious and interesting pararha .
+Wherever it originated, we definitely have a very delicious and interesting paratha.

 X Large Paratha